noobshow/terms/nab/nabterms_au.md

 4.3        You must provide NAB with reasonable access to view, monitor and audit the pages of Your web site.

-4.4        Your web site payments page must be protected by Secure Sockets Layer or any other form of security method approved in writing by us.
+4.4        Your web site payments page must be protected by Secure Sockets Layer or any other form of security method approved in writing by Us.

 4.5        You must ensure that the name of your web site either corresponds with or otherwise connects with the name appearing on cardholder statements to enable customers to identify you without confusion.